.

 compatible icon Compatibility

-This lens works on all Canon EOS DSLR cameras.
-It will also work on EOS R and M series mirrorless cameras with a mount adapter.
+This lens is compatible with all Canon EOS DSLR cameras.
+It also works on Canon R and M series mirrorless cameras with a mount adapter.
 It does not fit non-Canon cameras such as Pentax, Nikon, Fuji, etc.

 geometry_icon Construction

-Polycarbonate construction, but with a metal mount, keep it a lightweight 380g (13.4 oz.).
+Polycarbonate construction, but with a metal mount, keeps it a lightweight 380g (13.4 oz.).
 It's only a little bigger than an EF 50 1.4 USM.
-Most samples are black but there's a silver special edition model sold with the 1996 EOS IX/IXE kit.
-Small size and optimal zoom range make it ideal for hiking and travel, especially for EOS film and full frame DSLRs.
+Most samples are black, but there's a silver special edition model sold with the 1996 EOS IX/IXE kit.
+Small size and optimal zoom range make it ideal for hiking and travel, especially for EOS film and full-frame DSLRs.

 EF 24-85 3.5-4.5 USM | The Gothic edition with EW-73 II hood.